karmab/nuages/README.md

     jython and vsphere api libraries ( only if you will connect to vcenter/esx) python websockify from epel
-    paramiko ( to connect to ILO through ssh) python-reportlab ( if you plan to generate invoices) gateone (from https://github.com/liftoff/GateOne ) (only if you want to connect to your physical machines ssh-ing to their ilo and then running vsp ) optionally apache server  with mod_wsgi
+    paramiko ( to connect to ILO through ssh) python-reportlab and python-dateutil( if you plan to generate invoices) gateone (from https://github.com/liftoff/GateOne ) (only if you want to connect to your physical machines ssh-ing to their ilo and then running vsp ) optionally apache server  with mod_wsgi